reynamarie/cse15l-lab-reports/lab1.md

      many random characters
 }
 ```
-The absolute path to the current working directory right before the command was `/Users/reynamaharaj/cse15l-lab-reports`.
+The absolute path to the current working directory right before the command
+was `/Users/reynamaharaj/cse15l-lab-reports`.
-I recived a bunch of random charcaters because cat is used to print the contents of the working directory. dog.jog is a binary file, so the terminal bcould not display it.
-Its like it was attemptiing to display textfile from an binary file, which is the reason this I did not display as such.
-Also why I might consider an error.
-Howeever, this is the output that will be given if called upon in such way.
+I recived a bunch of random charcaters because cat is used to print the
+contents of the working directory. dog.jog is a binary file, so the terminal
+could not display it.
+Its like it was attemptiing to display textfile from
+an binary file, which is the reason this I did not display as such.
+Also why
+I might consider an error.
+Howeever, this is the output that will be given
+if called upon in such way.